-Signed a partnership agreement with the Ghana Atomic Energy Commission (GAEC) to release of 15 acre land for the project.
+1. Signed a partnership agreement with the Ghana Atomic Energy Commission (GAEC) to release 15 acres of land for the project;

-Trained 50 horticulturalist in tissue culture technology and processes of propagation of delicate plants
+2. Trained 50 horticulturalist in tissue culture technology and processes of propagation of delicate plants;

-Designed and build a healing garden as an extension to the GAEC Hospital in Accra.
+3. Designed and built a healing garden as an extension to the GAEC Hospital in Accra.

 What are specific, distinctive, strong elements in this project?

-This project has taught us many lessons which include;
+This project has taught us many lessons, including;

-1. Working with partner organizations takes a lot of time but it less the burden of getting things done
+1. Working with partner organizations takes a lot of time, but it lessens the burden of getting things done;

-2. Undertaking such project requires a lot of personal sacrifices in terms of personal funds and time to get things started.
+2. Undertaking such projects requires a lot of personal sacrifices in terms of personal funds and time to get things started;

 3. Persevering through difficult times would also be required.